 So, for docking near the downtown Put-in-Bay area, consider Oak Point State Park.
 Due to it being just outside the main docks, oftentimes this option is overlooked.
 However, you are now in the know and can consider this option.
 Happy sailing!

 Anup K: “Fairly small park.
 Right beside a marina.
 Location is closer to the market which makes it desirable if you are here for a picnic.”

-Linda O: “A scenic point with docks, picnic tables and a gazebo.
+Linda O: “A scenic point with Oak Point Docks, picnic tables and a gazebo.
 Restrooms are clean.
 Docks are charged with a flat fee that you put into a drop-box.
 It is within walking distance to downtown.”

 Sefik K: “Really nice small state park.
 Great views.
 Restrooms clean.
 Picnic tables.
 Nice place to stop and enjoy the views of the city and islands around.
 Very peaceful.”

 Kim H: “We had a very nice, end of the season camping experience here at the State Park.
 There were no wild parties or loud music as it was the last weekend in September and the kids were pretty much gone.
 The bathrooms and showers were amazingly clean, although not well lit.
 The campsites were arranged so that there was a common area in the center and campers on the perimeter.
 Each campsite was on an asphalt pad, some with electricity only, some full service and others were without either.
 The campgrounds are in a densely canopied maple forest which provided lots of shade, and would be ideal in the summer heat.”